SRI-International/QC-App-Oriented-Benchmarks/hydrogen-lattice/README.md

 ## Benchmarking

 As an extension to the MaxCut frameworks, several comparisons are easily made and may help in understanding how VQE benchmarking is performed.
 Similar to the MaxCut benchmarks, there are two primary benchmarking methods, denoted by methods 1 and 2.
 Method 1 runs a VQE ansatz at various lengths and widths, testing target system execution fidelities in a fashion very similar to method 1 of the MaxCut Framework.
 Method 2 runs the entire VQE algorithm, in which a paramaterized quantum system works in conjunction with a classical optimizer to approximate the ground state energy.
 While again very similar to the MaxCut framework, there are several key differences.
-In addition to iterating over the same circuit like in the MaxCut framework, the VQE benchmarks must iterate through multiple circuits to find the expectation value for each Pauli term in the hamiltonian.
-Additionally, over the same number of qubits, we might want to run differnent hamiltonians that describe lattices with different radii.
+In addition to iterating over the same circuit like in the MaxCut framework, the VQE benchmarks must iterate through multiple circuits to find the expectation value for each Pauli term in the Hamiltonian.
+Additionally, over the same number of qubits, we might want to run differnent Hamiltonians that describe lattices with different radii.
 These differences have led to metric collection and running of the benchmarks to behave differently than the MaxCut ones.

 In the run() method for the benchmark, there are a number of optional arguments that can be specified.
 While kept similar to MaxCut's own run() method, note that some argumenents have been necessarily changed.
 All of the arguments can be examined in the source code, but the key arguments that would typically be modifed from defaults are the following:

-(note these need to be modifed for the VQE ...)

 ```
     Parameters